Low libido in young women – 7 common causes + What you can do

 So – just like you can suss it out in regards to fatigue, you can do the same thing with your libido.
 Doing this is such an important thing for you to do; as soon as you’ve identified what are causing problems, you can start to solve it.

-I’ve listed 7 of the most common reasons to why young women (18-30 years of age) experience a lacking libido below.
+Below here I have listed 7 of the most common reasons to why young women (18-30 years of age) experience a lacking libido.
 I’ve also spoken to several experts to get their weigh-in on this and their best advice on what you can do.

 You’re more than welcome to leave a comment (you can choose to be anonymous) below and share your own experiences.